Dual Enrollment through the Program for Accelerated College Enrollment (PACE)

 The HGTC Admission office or call (843) 349-5277

 Submit the completed application & FAFSA Waiver with required signatures to your high school or private school counselor

 The SC residency section on the application must be completed.
 Home-schooled students should submit a completed application and FAFSA Waiver to HGTC Admissions.

-- Submit ACT, SAT, or COMPASS test scores
+- Submit ACT, SAT, COMPASS, or ACCUPLACER test scores

 Schedule an appointment with the testing center for COMPASS testing.